Squamata

-Among other reptiles, squamates are most closely related to the tuatara, the last surviving member of the once diverse Rhynchocephalia, with both groups being placed in the clade Lepidosauria.
+Among other reptiles, squamates are most closely related to the tuatara, the last surviving member of the once diverse Rhynchocephalia, with both groups being placed in the superorder Lepidosauria.

 Evolution

 Squamates are a monophyletic sister group to the rhynchocephalians, members of the order Rhynchocephalia.
 The only surviving member of the Rhynchocephalia is the tuatara.
-Squamata and Rhynchocephalia form the subclass Lepidosauria, which is the sister group to the Archosauria, the clade that contains crocodiles and birds, and their extinct relatives.
+Squamata and Rhynchocephalia form the superorder Lepidosauria, which is the sister group to the Archosauria, the clade that contains crocodiles and birds, and their extinct relatives.
 Fossils of rhynchocephalians first appear in the Early Triassic, meaning that the lineage leading to squamates must have also existed at the time.
-Scientists believe crown group squamates probably originated in the Early Jurassic based on the fossil record, The first fossils of geckos, skinks, and snakes appear in the Middle Jurassic. and their overall diversity was established during the mid-Jurassic, with further diversity expansions being mostly the result of added species.
-Other groups like iguanians and varanoids appeared in the Cretaceous.
-Polyglyphanodontia, an extinct clade of lizards, and mosasaurs, a group of predatory marine lizards that grew to enormous sizes, also appeared in the Cretaceous.
-Squamates suffered a mass extinction at the Cretaceous–Paleogene (K–PG) boundary, which wiped out polyglyphanodontians, mosasaurs, and many other distinct lineages.